random00000000/unityscripts/README.md

 ## Essential Scripts
 The `EssentialScripts` folder contains quick-drop components for common tasks like audio volume control and scene loading.

+## Networking
+Scripts related to multiplayer features live in the `Networking` folder.
+The `FishNet` subfolder includes components specifically for the FishNet networking library.

 ## Usage
 1. Download the individual scripts you want from this repository.
 2. Drop the scripts into your Unity project's **Assets** folder.